 Assuming appropriately fabricated, metal sculptures will endure for the long haul in basically all climate conditions.
 In the event that you are an architect, your task will accomplish the best outcomes assuming you work with a custom metal fabricator with the bits of knowledge and experience required to transform a useful material like metal into a lovely masterpiece.

 Pierre Riche - The Metal Sculpture Fabrication Expert

 Pierre Riche is known for his best welded metal artwork since 1992.
 Pierre endeavours to make the most exciting and unique sculpture, functional art and welded metal artwork conceivable.

 At Pierre Riche Art, our metal shaping abilities incorporate custom metal sculpture fabrication for architects and other design experts.
-By talented use of rolling, twisting, and welding processes, we make custom shapes that are accurately matched to your details and do justice to your unique artistic vision.
+By talented use of welding, cutting, heating, hammering, and finishing processes. we make custom sculpture that accurately match the proposed vision of your unique request.

 We have dealt with many sculptures and can deal with projects that require the accompanying:

 This steel face sculpture is the start to a series.
 The theme and message of the series is still being developed.
 This metal art face sculpture was designed to either hang on a wall or on a stand.
 This one is titled "Iron Face".

 On this small welded metal art figure sculpture I applied an acrylic metal stain.
 It allows the metal to show through in light layers and can be layered up for a darker color.
 When the stain has dried I apply a clear coat lacquer over the top to seal it.

 Whether it's a stainless steel or mild steel welded metal figure sculpture I'm starting, it all begins with the armature.
 It's very helpful to have accurate anatomical measurements for the bone structure.
 It will look awkward if this is not done right.